wtbenica/CreditUpdater/README.md

 License
 -------
-Credit Updater is open source and available under the MIT License.
+Credit Updater is open source and available under the Apache 2 License.
+See the LICENSE file for more info.

 Contact
 -------